urth-inc/metatell_plugin_template/CustomEntryPanel/README.md

 ## Description

-This is a template for creating a custom EntryPanel for metatell.
+This is a template for creating a CustomEntryPanel for `metatell`.

 ## Pre-requisites